idalithb/CopyEdits.-Indexing/indexing-101/indexer-operations-and-containers/intro-indexer-operations.md

 _What are the benefits?_

 Each initiated transaction is temporarily transferred to the secure offline space on the wallet, which stores the private key.
 The transaction is signed and returned to the online environment before being broadcast on the blockchain network.
-This process takes place in a matter of seconds, so it hides the complexities from you.
+This process takes place in a matter of seconds.